Growth Trends for Related Jobs

+Looking for a way to combine drawing and technology?
 A draftsman turns ideas into detailed plans for the engineering, manufacturing or construction industries.
 Typically using computer design and drafting software, draftsmen produce technical drawings to serve as a visual guide during manufacturing or building.
-Also called drafters, they make working plans for buildings, roads, bridges, vehicles and all kinds of manufactured products, including electronics.
+The term "drafters" is a gender-neutral term becoming more common in usage as an increasing number of women enter the field.

-Conferring with architects and engineers, a draftsman gains an understanding of the scope and requirements of a project.
+Conferring with architects and engineers, a drafter gains an understanding of the scope and requirements of a project.
 Using both manual drawings and computer-based applications, such as computer-assisted drafting, the drafter creates two-and three-dimensional renderings of the finished project.
 Once drafts have been completed, the architects and engineers review them and decide on necessary changes.
-The draftsman then produces the revised renderings.
+The drafter then produces the revised renderings.

 A good draftsman needs artistic ability to interpret the vision of the engineer, designer or architect and translate it into a technical drawing.
 A drafter also needs mastery of computer-aided design and drafting software, or CADD.
 The ability to follow directions and a keen attention to detail are crucial.
 In addition, a draftsman must have the ability to maintain many projects at once and meet deadlines.